Mark And Release Method

 More sophisticated mark-recapture models address the limitations of the Lincoln-Petersen estimator.
 These models account for:

 • Open populations: Models that incorporate birth, death, immigration, and emigration rates are necessary for open populations, where the population size changes over time.
-These models often use more complex statistical techniques, like Jolly-Seber models or robust design models.
+These models often use more complex statistical techniques, like Jolly-Seber models or reliable design models.

 • Mark loss: Some marks might fall off or become unreadable over time, leading to underestimation of the population size.
 These models incorporate the probability of mark loss.